 The meal should traditionally have an odd number of dishes in it (normally 7, 9 or 11) and an odd number of people sitting around the table.
 (Salt, pepper and sugar can count as separate dishes!)

 Straw is often put under the tablecloth and you might even bring a wooden plough into the house and put it behind the door!
 These are meant to help you have good crops during the next year.

-It's normally a rich vegetarian meal and includes dishes made of different such as beans soup, 'sarmi' cabbage leaves stuffed with rice, peppers stuffed with rice, boiled wheat with sugar and walnuts, different kinds of pastries, some kolaks, lots of fruits and nuts like dried plums, dried apricots, oranges and tangerines and 'oshav' a dried fruit compote.
+It's normally a rich vegan meal and includes dishes made of different such as beans soup, 'sarmi' cabbage leaves stuffed with rice, peppers stuffed with rice, boiled wheat with sugar and walnuts, different kinds of pastries, some kolaks, lots of fruits and nuts like dried plums, dried apricots, oranges and tangerines and 'oshav' a dried fruit compote.
 But it's only after midnight that dishes with non vegan incredients are served and eaten!
 These will include foods like 'banitsa' (a pastry filled with yogurt and feta cheese) and 'baklava' (a dessert made of filo pastry that's filled with chopped nuts and soaked with syrup or honey).

 Walnuts are especially popular.
-If you walnut is delicious you will have a good year, but if it's empty or has a small nut you'll have a bad year!
+If your walnut is delicious you will have a good year, but if it's empty or has a small nut you'll have a bad year!